| Supporting Staff AssociationShort-Term Courses Open to Employees Covered Under the Collective Bargaining

 other hand, Continuing Education cancels or reschedules a course, an applicant

 may select another course if unable to attend the course as rescheduled.
+Changes in Course AvailabilityThe list of courses offered by Continuing Education and Special Programs is

 subject to change.
 CE/SP is under no obligation to continue to offer a course